 As a result of the challenges she’s encountered, she has a diagnosis of complex-PTSD.
 She experiences heightened levels of anxiety.
 When she arrived, she would stay in her room and was regularly having panic attacks triggered by noises such as doors slamming or people shouting outside her window.

-For the last year, she has been working with Sarah, a clinical psychologist whose work at Rowan Alba’s hostel is funded by St Martin-in-the-Fields Charity’s Mental Health Fund to address this.
+For the last year, she has been working with Sarah, a clinical psychologist whose work at Rowan Alba’s supported accommodation home is funded by St Martin-in-the-Fields Charity’s Mental Health Fund to address this.
 With support from Sarah and another psychologist, Elvira is starting to be able to face her fears.

 She is now feeling confident enough to attend classes to help her manage her anxiety and past trauma.
 Through these, she has connected with the other women who have had similar experiences to her